This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Well, yes… you can!
-Make these ahead of time and toss in the beach cooler, or whip up in the morning for a perfect under-the-stars movie snack that evening… This is one treat everyone can enjoy!
+Make these ahead of time and toss in the beach cooler (lots of ice!), or whip up in the morning to enjoy as a perfect under-the-stars movie snack that evening.

 chocolate covered bananas on freezer tray.